mher/flower/docs/man.rst

 DESCRIPTION
 ===========

-Flower is a web based tool for monitoring and administrating Celery clusters.
+Flower is a web-based tool for monitoring and administrating Celery clusters.
 It has these features:

 - Real-time monitoring using Celery Events